halo-re/halo/README.md

 * Implement new functions in the appropriate source file `src/halo/**/*.c`.
 Add new source files to `src/CMakeLists.txt`.
 * The build system will compile and patch the XBE with redirects from the original implementations to the re-implementations.
 * Naturally, your new code will call some function in the original binary that has not yet been re-implemented.
 These functions will also be automatically linked correctly, provided the definitions of data and called functions are in `kb.json`.

+See the [Progress Report](https://blam.info/progress/) to interactively explore the call graph, familiarize yourself with the code base, and examine the project frontier.